wischmcj/canopyHydrodynamics/README.md

   - 2D and 3D visualization functionality to interactively to explore the structure of tree canopies

+## Citing canoPyHydro

+If you use our tools please cite this package in your work.
+You can cite the package by citing this paper (paper link here)

 ## Contents:

 The interactive jupyter notebook under '.\Cylinders\cli.ipynb' displays the code written for the first draft of the above linked paper how it was run and reviewed.
 The functionality there-in has been formalized and expanded into the